-Ambrogio left the temple in shock.
+Ambrogio left the Oracle of Delhi temple in shock.
 What could “The curse.
 The moon.
 The blood will flow” possibly mean?

 As the sun slipped below the horizon, he considered the words from many sides.
 None gave him any hope of a good meaning.

-The night filled in around him, he barely noticed the torches being lit, the shambles of the drunks going home or the rats slinking about on their business.
-By morning he had concluded that his fate was not going to be an easy one, but he decided that life is not what happens to you, it is what you do with what life deals you that matters most.
+As the night filled in around him, he barely noticed the torches being lit, the shambles of the drunks going home or the rats slinking about on their business.
+By morning he had concluded that his fate was not going to be an easy one, but he decided that life is not what happens to you, it is how you deal with it that matters most.

-“With his mind brimming with confidence in overcoming the curse of the flowing blood, he looked up to notice the predawn sun.
-The air chilling his skin with its freshness.
+By morning, his mind was brimming with confidence.
+He would find a way to overcome the curse of the flowing blood, he looked up to notice the predawn sun.
+The early morning air chilling his skin with its freshness.

 Then his eyes settled on one maiden.
 He fixated his sights on her.
 Just her face alone made his lips tingle in excitement.
 He couldn’t stop looking at her.
 In a rush of excitement, he jumped up and approached the maiden.